• Skip to primary navigation

 Summer harvest often brings an excess of produce like summer squash and zucchini.
 Zucchini bread and muffins are a great way to use up that extra produce!

-I've combined zucchini bread with my favorite banana nut bread recipe to bring you this amazingly moist and flavorful zucchini banana bread.
+I've combined zucchini with my favorite banana nut bread recipe to bring you this amazingly moist and flavorful zucchini banana bread.

 Freshly baked banana bread with a few pieces sliced.